rails/rails/guides/source/maintenance_policy.md

 --------------------------

 When a release series is no longer supported, it's your own responsibility to deal with bugs and security issues.
-We may provide back-ports of the fixes and publish them to git, however there will be no new versions released.
+We may provide backports of the fixes and publish them to git, however there will be no new versions released.
 If you are not comfortable maintaining your own versions, you should upgrade to a supported version.